Team-Hacksmith/ScripturaAI/backend/jaspers-website/docs/forwardItr.md

 }
 std::cout << std::endl;
 ```

-- The program prints "Original List: ".
+- The program outputs "Original List: " followed by the elements of `flist`.
-- It then iterates through the `flist` using an iterator (`it`), dereferencing the iterator to get the integer values, which are printed followed by a space.
-- After printing all elements, it outputs a newline.
+- A `for` loop is used to iterate through the list using an iterator (`it`).
+Each element is dereferenced and printed.

 ### Modifying the List
 ```cpp
 for (auto it = flist.begin(); it != flist.end(); it++)
     (*it)++;
 ```

-- This loop iterates over the elements of the forward list again, incrementing each element by 1.
+- This loop increments each element in the list by 1.
+It again uses an iterator to traverse the `flist`.
-- The post-increment operator (`it++`) is used to move to the next element, while `(*it)++` increments the value pointed to by the iterator.

-### Displaying the Modified List
+### Printing the Modified List
 ```cpp
 std::cout << "Modified List: ";
 for (auto it = flist.begin(); it != flist.end(); ++it)